 Excellent for: Wildlife photography

-Isalo is a remarkable landscape of eroded sandstone outcrops and canyons dotted with rare plants.
-There are spectacular vistas at every turn; the valleys are ribbons of green with delicate feather and screw palms and the deep rocky gorges flourish with endemic succulents such as the elephant’s foot plant.
+Quite unlike anywhere else in Madgascar, Isalo is a remarkable landscape of eroded sandstone outcrops and canyons dotted with rare plants.
+There are spectacular vistas at every turn, and wildlife includes several species of lemur, a variety of birds and a couple of locally endemic frogs.

 Where: Ihorombe Region